PART 16Remedies, Offences and Punishment (continued)

 Marginal note:Powers of court

-(b) an order declaring the result of the disputed election or appointment;
+(b) an order giving directions for the conduct of the action;

 (e) any other order that it thinks fit.